The WhateverWorks Podcast

 WhateverWorks Season 2

-Welcome back!
-Season 2 is back with great stories of unique and interesting psychotherapies told from the perspective of the person who experienced positive change.
+Season 2 features great stories of unique and interesting psychotherapies told from the perspective of the person who experienced positive change.
 This season we’re sponsored by the JaneApp!

 Season 2 Episode 1: Group Art Therapy

 I’m dropping episode 1 early before the rest of the episodes coming out this month.
 I wanted to start season 2 with my own experience with group art therapy that helped me come to terms with my hidden shame of experiencing post partum depression.
 Check out https://cpmhc.ca/ to find out more about the Canadian Perimental Health Collaborative.

 Note: This episode mentions thoughts of suicide.
 If you or someone you know is contemplating self-harm or suicide please call:

 Brandon speaks with me his experience with Gestalt Therapy; a therapy that centers on the present state of body and mind.
 Brandon explores the client-therapist dynamic and through acknowledging the present, growing together through their shared experience.
 For more information on Gestalt Therapy, check out: https://gestalt.on.ca